Skip to main content

 All practitioners operate within the framework set by the clinical team.
 Wellness staff do not diagnose, do not adjust medication, and do not make medical claims.
 Their role is supportive, and they report to the treatment manager.

-Jintara's founder can walk you through suitability, timing, and how the holistic schedule integrates with therapy and medical care.
+Jintara's owner can walk you through suitability, timing, and how the holistic schedule integrates with therapy and medical care.
 This call is not a sales pitch.

 Talk with Our Admissions Team